R0bi7/First-step-into-interoperability/README.md

 - [IBC on ICON](https://github.com/icon-project/IBC-Integration)
 - [xCall testnet contracts](https://docs.icon.community/cross-chain-communication/blockchain-transmission-protocol-btp)

+# Contact

+If you have any further queries, please contact me at http://t.me/robibobi7.

 ## License

 This project is available under the [Apache License, Version 2.0](LICENSE).